kentnf/VirusDetect/tools/genbank_vrl_classification/readme.md

 ####3.1 Manually correct host names associated with the virus sequences

-The pipeline will classify some viruses according to their host names, if they cannot be classified using the genus information in ICTV (http://www.ictvonline.org/).
-However some host names in GenBank may not follow the standard descriptions thus they cannot match entries in the taxonomy database.
+For viruses that cannot be classified using the genus information in ICTV (http://www.ictvonline.org/), the pipeline will classify them according to their host names.
+However, some host names in GenBank may not follow the standard descriptions thus they cannot match entries in the taxonomy database.
 The file ***manual_hname_table.txt*** contains all the non-standard host names identified by the pipeline.

 Example: